eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 For issues:
 1. Check `run_log.txt` and `logs/monitor_app.log`
+2. Check Console tab in Graph Viewer for live debug info
-2. Verify all folders are present
+3. Verify all folders are present
-3. Test with a minimal configuration first
+4. Test with a minimal configuration first
-4. Report issues with log files attached
+5. Report issues with log files attached